 The Masala Co-op was the first house owned by the BHC.
 Masala began its cooperative existence as the Slovo equity co-op in the mid 1990s, and with support from the City of Boulder’s Division of Housing, became a permanently affordable rental cooperative in 1999, when it was purchased by the BHC.

 Our house was originally built more than 100 years ago by Rocky Mountain Joe, a local photographer, mountain man and all around character.
 It’s grown and changed since then, expanding, and then getting sub-divided into four apartment units, before the co-op re-combined the living spaces.
 Today the house has 11 bedrooms and 4 bathrooms on four levels from basement to attic.
 We’re within easy walking distance of the University of Colorado, Downtown Boulder, the Farmer’s Market, and open space trails.
-The co-op usually has 11-12 residents, though it has on occasion ranged as high as 14.
+The co-op usually has 11-12 residents, though it has on occasion ranged as high as 14, and can legally accommodate up to 16 residents.

 Masala is located just north of University Hill in the Flatirons neighborhood, and while we are closer to the University of Colorado than any of the other BHC co-ops, we’re definitely not a “student co-op” in the tradition of the Berkeley Student Cooperative, or the ICC Co-op systems in Ann Arbor and Austin.
 Our system is much more in the vein of the Madison Community Cooperative, which houses more than 200 members in 11 houses all over Madison, Wisconsin.
 Because of our income qualification requirements it is difficult for us to accept undergraduate students as members, though we often have several members who are graduate students with low paid teaching or research positions.
-In the fall of 2013 our members will range in age from 19 to 42, and represent an eclectic sampling of the Boulder community, including but not limited to…
+In the fall of 2015 our members will range in age from 20 to 43, and represent an eclectic sampling of the Boulder community, including many folks working in Boulder’s many non-profits, and a variety of service sector jobs.
+Most of us are also passionate about lots of things outside of work.

 In recent years, we’ve tended to be a fairly chill bunch, inclined toward full moon potlucks, summer BBQs on our second floor deck, or days spent on bike rides and local rock climbing outings in Eldo and Boulder Canyon.
 When the weather’s fine we sometimes set up our projector and some seating in the garden and host the Masala Outdoor Theater or MOT.
 We try and schedule a house work-day once per quarter, to deep clean, garden and work on household renovation projects together.